MakeSchool-Tutorials/Make-Cookies/P02-Lets-Upgrade-Our-Clicking-Power/content.md

 })

 ```
-Now let's check our our page, hit the button, and watch what happens inside of our **developer console**.
+Now let's check out our page, hit the button, and watch what happens inside of our **developer console**.
 If we have enough cookies then we should get the first ```console.log``` statement.
 Otherwise we should get the latter.

 Next we can add a line of **JavaScript** to take away cookies based on the price.